 Step 4: Home viewings and inspections: Once you have your list of homes, you and your agent can discuss them.
 Then allow your agent to do the hard work for you.
 With years of experience and being part of the community and knowing more about you, your agent will show you properties that we believe will fit you perfectly then go over the pros and cons of each.
 We will set appointments to view properties that are within your budget range.
 Staying within your budget when buying a home takes discipline, so you must approach the home inspection process with care.
 Know what you're willing to spend, and refuse to look at homes listed above your budget.
 Lastly, you will want to narrow down the homes you viewed into a shortlist and choose one.

-Step 7: Transfer of ownership: This step is completed at the local Phuket land office.
+Step 9: Balance payment and transfer of ownership (keys): This step is completed at the local Phuket land office.
 Any final paperwork required to complete the purchase and transfer will be done at this time.
-If you are not currently in Thailand it is common practice to sign a power of attorney with your solicitor to complete the transaction.
+If you are not currently in Thailand it is common practice to sign a power of attorney (POA) with your solicitor to complete the transaction.
 The final payment is delivered to the seller at this time and you get the keys to move into your new home.
 If other terms are desired they can be negotiated in the initial offer.

 According to official statistics, more than one billion Thai baht is invested in Thailand by international buyers each and every year.
 Unfortunately, some of these international buyers rush forward with excitement only to get extremely frustrated with the home buying process.
 Later some will find out that they made a mistake when purchasing a property in Thailand.

 Many of the pitfalls can be avoided by following the steps above and working with a professional.
 Here are some pitfalls that can make your home purchase less than perfect.
 These can end up costing you tons of money, cause lots of aggravation, or both.